-This Decision establishes the specific programme implementing Horizon Europe - the Framework Programme for Research and Innovation (the 'Specific Programme'), as set out in Article 1(3)(a) of the FP/RfP Regulation.../.../EU.
+This Decision establishes the Specific Programme implementing Horizon Europe - the Framework Programme for Research and Innovation (the 'Specific Programme'), as set out in point (a) of Article 1(2) of Regulation (EU) .../...+.

-It lays down the operational objectives of the Specific Programme, the budget for the period 2021 - 2027, the rules for implementation of the Specific Programme and activities to be carried out under the Specific Programme.
+This Decision lays down the operational objectives of the Specific Programme, the budget for the period 2021-2027, the rules for implementation of the Specific Programme and the activities to be carried out under the Specific Programme.